mysticetus-inc/dotcom/site/content/industry/pso-provider/_index.md

 {{< components/feature-highlight
 	title="Data driven mitigation"
 	subTitle="Make informed, defensible mitigation decisions"
 	text="Wait.
-Smudges on paper or inauditable Excel notes?
-Isn't this the 21st century?
+Smudges on paper or un-traceable Excel edits?
 If your Protected Species Observer (PSO) makes a mistake, it can cost your client millions of dollars.
-Your clients - and governmental regulators - also rely on your PSOs to document compliance with environmental laws and corporate policy.
+Your clients - and governmental regulators - rely on your PSOs to document compliance with environmental laws and corporate policy.
 You can't do this in a legally-defensible fashion with error-prone scribbles on paper or random Excel notes that can be changed by anyone, anytime, without record of who did what, when.
-Mysticetus helps your PSOs make informed, clear shutdown decisions.
-Mysticetus preserves and audits data using high-tech industry-standard encryption systems.
-Mysticetus presents a comprehensive, crystal clear, real-time picture for all project observers - whether on vessel, in aircraft, or on land.
-Mysticetus helps your professional PSOs do their job professionally." image="mysticetus-realtime-display-mitigation.png"
+Mysticetus helps your PSOs make informed, objective shutdown decisions.
+Mysticetus preserves and audits data using high-tech industry security standards (AES-256).
+Mysticetus presents a comprehensive, crystal clear, real-time picture for all project observers - on vessels, in aircraft, or on land." image="mysticetus-realtime-display-mitigation.png"
 >}}